Baseband-processor/Air-Legacy/CONTRIBUTING.md

-Please, refer to the main document for understanding of how contribute to _Air::Lorcon2_ library.
+Please, refer to the main document for understanding how contribute to _Air::Legacy_ library.

 Feel free to email me at Baseband@cpan.org